huridocs/uwazi-documentation/admin-docs/designing-your-website.md

 Step 5: Click **Save** when you have finished.

-### Stylise the main navigation menu
+### How to customise your collection’s CSS styles

-Using a CSS style sheet, you can add your organisation’s logo to the main navigation menu, as well as change the menu’s color scheme, font size and style, padding and more.
+By default, an Uwazi instance is styled in a shade of blue and utilises fonts from the Roboto family.
+Using a CSS style sheet, you can modify your collection’s appearance, such as by adding your organisation’s logo to the main navigation menu, implementing a different color scheme or font style and more.

 Step 1: If you intend to incorporate a logo, you must first upload it into your collection.
 To do so, navigate to the **Settings** area and click on **Uploads** in the **Tools** section.
 Upload the image file from your computer and take note of the URL that Uwazi has assigned it.

 Step 2: Go to **Global CSS** in the **Tools** section and add your custom CSS in the space provided.
-Here is some sample CSS to start out:
+Writing a CSS style sheet requires coding knowledge, but here is some sample CSS to start out:

 ```
     header {